 As the oldest poly in Singapore, you’re sure find many terrifying tales of it, each with its own variations.

-The most infamous is The Red Bridge at the school of Business and CASS.
-They say that back then, a girl jumped off the bridge and when she landed on the ground, her blood splattered up onto the bridge.
+The most infamous story is of The Red Bridge at the School of Business and CASS.
+They say that back then, a girl had jumped off the bridge and when she landed on the ground, her blood splattered up onto the bridge.
 The blood stains could never be washed off completely and would always reappear even after being painted over, so the school decided to paint the whole bridge red to mask the stains.

-Some people have also said that you shouldn’t walk near the sides of the bridge as the girl’s spirit will attempt to pull you off the bridge and join her in her realm.
+Some people have also warned against walking at the sides of the bridge as the girl’s spirit will attempt to pull you off the bridge and join her in her realm.

 The U-Shape Toilets